instinctive/edu-advent-2024/src/day10.md

 The trails at any other position are the concatenation of all the trails from adjacent positions that are exactly one greater in height.

+Note that this is using the elements of the array to calculate other elements of the array.
+This is possible because (a) the `Array` is a lazy data structure, and (b) the peaks provide a base case.

 ```haskell
 terrainAt ary pos h = (h,trails) where
     trails = concat